 If it is bowel cancer, the earlier it’s found, the greater the chance of successful treatment.

-There are lots of things you can do to reduce your risk of bowel cancer.
-Visit the bowel cancer page on the Cancer Council WA website for more information.
+For more information visit the bowel cancer screening page on the Cancer Council website for more information.